$14,585 a year.

-Stevens Henager College Orem is a private, nonprofit institution, so it has the same tuition for residents of Utah as it does for residents from other states.
+Stevens Henager College Orem is a private, nonprofit institution, so it has the same tuition for residents of Utah as it does for students who live in other states.

 |2021 Total Tuition and Expenses|